jojotaro1994/FilmTools/jojo-film-tools/README.md

 Follow these steps to get the project running on your local machine.

 Prerequisites
-Node.js (version 20.x or newer recommended)
+Node.js: You must have Node.js installed on your system.
+Version 20.x or newer is recommended.
+You can download and install it from the official Node.js website.

-A package manager like npm or yarn
+A package manager: npm is included with Node.js.
+You can also use yarn or pnpm.

 Installation & Setup
 Clone the repository or download the source code.